talesprates/LampSolver/README.md

 Doesnt matter.
 The problem is not about lamps and numbers but switchs and logical NOT operations.
 Fix a number for each lamp and it should run just fine.
 You can use [THIS](http://imgur.com/nNdTWnb).

-* 2)Ok, i have the result, what to do next?
+* 2) Ok, i have the result, what to do next?

 Just turn ON or OFF the buttons!
 It is that easy.

+*3) The program is not giving me any answer.
+Is it broken?

+No!
+We tested the program heavily (over 20 cases).
+Check if:
+  * The text file is right.
+  * (CRITICAL) Your visual lecture of lamps (and numbering) is right.
+  * All the switches turned on and off at least once.
+Its easy to see the lamps affected if you follow this process: Turn on >> See the lamps >> Turn off >> Go to next switch.

 ## Contributing
 1. Fork it!